 Financials provides dedicated functionality for typical business areas, such as finance and sales.
-And to support your business area-specific tasks, you can use a variety of general business functionality, such as Number Series and Extensions, which is available across these areas.
+And to support your business area-specific tasks, you can use a variety of general business functionality, such as defining extended text for document lines and organizing connecting business tasks in workflows.

 The following table lists these general business areas with links to topics that describe them.

 |Set up standard text codes so you can extend standard text by adding extra lines, and set up conditions for use of the extra lines.||How to: Define Extended Text|

 |Learn how to work with general journals, which are used to post to general ledger accounts and other accounts such as bank, customer, vendor, and fixed assets accounts.||Working with General Journals|

 |Communicate the contents of business documents quickly to your business partners, such as the payment information on sales documents to customers.||How to: Send Documents by Email|

 |Schedule a report to run at a specific date and time.||Schedule a report to run|